Oklahoma mother says sex offender kept daughter’s family ‘under lock and key’

 Ivy Webster’s mother, Ashleigh, described her daughter as a great kid who loved animals.

 “She loved softball.
 She loved people, animals.
-She was just a genuine good person.
+She was just a genuinely good person.
 She really was,” Ashleigh Webster said.

 Mayo described her daughter, Holly Guess, as a doting parent.